geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogcrec.md

 # Metadata

-[OGC API Records](https://ogcapi.ogc.org/records/) provides access to repositories of metadata records.
+[OGC API - /Records](https://ogcapi.ogc.org/records/) provides access to repositories of metadata records.
 The API definition is likely to be adopted by OGC soon. pygeoapi contains an early implementation of the standard.

 ## Publish a set of metadata records in pygeoapi

-With pygeoapi we can setup an OGC API Record using any data provider.
+With pygeoapi we can setup OGC API - Records using any data provider.
 In this example we will use [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html).

 To use the example database *workshop/docker/data/records/catalogue.tinydb* we must configure it in `docker.config.yml` with following configuration: